How the Wirecard scandal happened: Case study

 From 2011 onwards, Wirecard raised a total of EUR 500 million in equity from investors to fund a variety of obscure acquisitions across the globe, including its regional headquarters in Singapore.
 In later years, it also issued bonds.
 The company pivoted to channeling funds from Russia as the revenue from gaming fell away.

-In spite of the curtailment of manipulation due to the EY audit, the Transparently.AI MRA gave Wirecard a risk score of 58% for its 2012 accounts.
+In spite of the curtailment of manipulation due to the EY audit, Transparently.AI's MRA gave Wirecard a risk score of 58% for its 2012 accounts.
+This put Wirecard in the 81st percentile for risk globally.
 The risk score remained high because Wirecard was engaged in new suspicious activities.

 As the company gained experience with using its bank and escrow accounts for offshore acquisitions, a less visible approach to account manipulation became available.

-Specifically, Wirecard is accused by Singaporean authorities of having used the proceeds of offshore acquisitions to engage in “round-tripping” – a practice whereby sales and profits are inflated by sending money to a third party, usually by purchasing an asset for a highly inflated price.
+Specifically, Singaporean authorities have accused Wirecard of using the proceeds of offshore acquisitions to engage in “round-tripping” – a practice whereby sales and profits are inflated by sending money to a third party, usually by purchasing an asset for a highly inflated price.
 The proceeds are then used to buy fake services at inflated prices.

 Famously, in 2015 Wirecard agreed to pay €300 million for an Indian business only weeks after it had changed hands for €37 million